 But Bernard's glory moment comes when he's called out for being unorthodox by the Director of Hatcheries and Conditioning: "Bernard left the room with a swagger, exulting, as he banged the door behind him, in the thought that he stood alone, embattled against the order of things, elated by the intoxicating consciousness of his individual significance and importance."
 Talk about a Rocky moment.

 And it's really only downhill from there.
-Jump to Chapter Six, Part Three when Bernard is absolutely flipping out about the cologne tap he left running back in the hotel room.
+Jump to Chapter 6: Part 3, when Bernard is absolutely flipping out about the cologne tap he left running back in the hotel room.
 He obsesses over it during the Warden's entire speech.
 At first, this scene seems random.
 As readers, we're a little perplexed.
 But instead of trying to analyze the Deep Hidden Meaning behind a running tap of cologne, just think about how this makes you feel about Bernard.
-While the Warden is imparting information about a completely foreign culture – information that Bernard of all people should be fascinated by – Bernard is obsessing over a superficial concern.
+While the Warden is imparting information about a completely foreign culture—information that Bernard of all people should be fascinated by—Bernard is obsessing over a superficial concern.
 When we hear his thoughts, Bernard starts to sound whiny and trivial.
 This scene is where our emotional loyalty starts to shift away from Bernard.

-Of course, when Bernard decides to uproot John and his mother, expose them to scrutiny solely for his own selfish blackmailing purpose, we can confidently say that we no longer like this guy.
+Of course, when Bernard decides to uproot John and his mother, exposing them to scrutiny solely for his own selfish blackmail purposes, we can confidently say that we no longer like this guy.

 So it doesn't take long for us to realize that Bernard is really more interested in excelling socially than in defining his individuality.
-So when his connection to the Savage functions as his ticket to popularity, Bernard doesn't hesitate to leave behind his grand ambitions of unorthodoxy and rebellion.
+When his connection to the Savage functions as his ticket to popularity, Bernard doesn't hesitate to leave behind his grand ambitions of unorthodoxy and rebellion.